+The global electric vehicle ecosystem market size was USD 240.5 Billion in 2021 and is expected to reach USD 910.3 Billion in 2032, registering a CAGR of 15.5% during the forecast period 2022-2032.
 With the emergence and rapid advancement of new technology and the increasing level of human dependency on it, one big re-introduction that the global market has witnessed since the beginning of the 21st century is that of the Electric Vehicles Industry.
 Electric vehicles which are basically vehicles that derive some or all of their power from electricity generated in grids that can be both external and internal depending on their build.
-The EV industry which saw a major decline in the mid 20th century because of the mass introduction of the Internal Combustion Engines (ICE) is projected to reach 26,951,318 units by 2027 from an estimated 3,269,671 units in 2021, at a whooping CAGR of 21.1%.

 The growth of this industry is attributed towards the growth of its ecosystem and the automobile sector.
 The ecosystem here includes but is not limited to manufacturer, build-type, charging infrastructure, battery technology, standardization, government schemes and policies, utilities and services.